-NCERT solutions class 5 EVS chapter 11 is very interesting chapters in the syllabus.
-It talks about a girl named Sunita and her adventures in space, this chapter brings along a series of questions regarding how things happen on earth when looked from the space.
+NCERT Solutions Class 5 EVS Chapter 11 is a very interesting chapter in the syllabus.
+It talks about a girl named Sunita and her adventures in space, this chapter brings along a series of questions regarding how things happen on earth when looked at from space.
+Students can refer to and download the NCERT Solutions from the links given below.

 Straight from the heart